In our first blog post about the Agile Methodology, we defined agile, discussed the roots of…

 1. Reduce your likelihood of failure.

 While there is no fool-proof way to avoid failure, you can minimize the likelihood of catastrophe.
 Cutting back on the amount of launch-day features will reduce the potential of scope creep, or the act of losing sight of a project’s original goals.
-Instead, you are able to focus on the needs of your intended customers and the technology you wish to provide them.
+Instead, you are able to focus on the needs of your intended customers (UI/UX)and the technology you wish to provide them.

 2. Promotes future growth.

-If your customers enjoy your app, there’s a strong chance that they will eventually want/expect even more from what you are able to offer on day one.
+If your customers enjoy your mobile app, there’s a strong chance that they will eventually want/expect even more from what you are able to offer on day one.
 Adopting the MVP philosophy gives you the opportunity to impress your audience on launch day while empowering you to delight them for many updates to come.
 Keep in mind that the developers on today’s mobile app stores have groomed consumers to expect frequent software updates; an MVP strategy will prepare you to keep up with the competition, big or small.

 3. Building a Minimum Viable Product is easier!

 Even the most successful developers must deliver applications within a specified budget and timeframe.
-By allowing you to focus your attention on initial design and a few great features, the MVP ideology will inevitably help you get your app to market faster while spending the least amount of money.
-The sooner your product is available to the public, the sooner it will begin to generate a viable revenue stream for you, thus giving you better capital to invest into future updates.
+By allowing you to focus your attention on the initial design and a few great features, the MVP ideology will inevitably help you get your app to market faster while spending the least amount of money.
+The sooner your product is available to the public, the sooner it will begin to generate a viable revenue stream for you, thus giving you better capital to invest in future updates.

 Your MVP should be as clean and functional as possible.
 A sloppy first release can actually deter users from your product, while a great first effort can attract more users, thus providing a larger pool of feedback for future updates.
 The idea is to find the sweet spot between offering “just enough” but not the whole kit and caboodle.